elfrances/whatsOnFulGaz/README.md

     --max-elevation-gain <value>
         Only include rides with an elevation gain (in meters) up to the specified value.
+    --min-distance <value>
+        Only include rides with a distance (in Km's) above the specified value.
     --min-duration <value>
-        Only include rides with a duration (in minutes) from the specified value.
+        Only include rides with a duration (in minutes) above the specified value.
+    --min-elevation-gain <value>
+        Only include rides with an elevation gain (in meters) above the specified value.
     --output-format {csv|html|text}
         Specifies the format of the output file with the list of routes.
         If omitted, the plain text format is used by default.